Neil Smelser: Biography

-Smelser was born to a Jewish family, in Kahoka, Missouri, on July 22, 1930.
+Smelser was born in Kahoka, Missouri, on July 22, 1930.
 He received his undergraduate degree from Harvard University in 1952 in the Department of Social Relations.
 From 1952 to 1954, he was a Rhodes scholar at Magdalen College, Oxford, where he studied economics, philosophy, and politics and was awarded a Bachelor of Arts degree.
 During his first year of graduate school at the age of 24, he co-authored Economy and Society with Talcott Parsons, first published in 1956.

 He earned his Doctor of Philosophy degree in sociology from Harvard in 1958, and was a junior fellow of the Society of Fellows.
 He was given tenure a year after graduating from Harvard and joining Berkeley. and, at the age of 31, he was the youngest editor of the American Sociological Review in 1961, just three years after coming to Berkeley.

 He was the fifth director of the Center for Advanced Study in the Behavioral Sciences from 1994 to 2001.
 He retired in 1994 when he became an emeritus professor and died in Berkeley on October 2, 2017.